Contents

 Employees (other than executive directors and certain second-in-line officers who can only be dismissed by a decision of the trust) have the following rights of appeal:

-• against the issue of a first caution, second caution and final caution, to the next higher level of management not previously involved.
+- against the issue of a first caution, second caution and final caution, to the next higher level of management not previously involved.
 The appeal to be lodged within 21 calendar days of the date of the letter of caution.

-• against the issue of a dismissal, to the director or chief executive within 21 calendar days of the date of the letter of notice of termination.
+- against the issue of a dismissal, to the director or chief executive within 21 calendar days of the date of the letter of notice of termination.
 The appeal will be heard by a sub-committee of the board of directors

-Such appeal hearings should take place within six weeks of the receipt of the appeal by the trust although it may in exceptional circumstances be entitled to extend this period.
+Such appeal hearings should take place within six weeks of the receipt of the appeal by the trust although it may be in exceptional circumstances be entitled to extend this period.
 The employee shall be given at least fourteen days’ notice of the date of the appeal hearing.

 5.7 Further guidance